fog/fog/lib/fog/rackspace/docs/storage.md

 	response.status

-**Note**: *Fog is aware valid HTTP response statuses for each request type.
-If an unexpected HTTP response status occurs, Fog will raise an exception.*
+**Note**: Fog is aware of the valid HTTP response statuses for each request type.
+If an unexpected HTTP response status occurs, Fog will raise an exception.

 To view response body: